Krepost Sveaborg: Troops and organization

 Infantry units at the fortress manned the landward defences and provided detachments on the coastal forts for anti-landing and close defence duties.
 The peacetime Krepost Sveaborg fortress infantry regiment was reinforced by conscript units, which in 1915 were organized as the 427th and 428th infantry regiments to a new 107th infantry division which was sent to front line after a training period.
 In spring 1916 regiments from the new 116th division manned the fortress.
 At the autumn of 1916 units from different fortresses were brought to Krepost Sveaborg and organized into the 128th infantry division.
 In July 1917 the fortress was manned by the fortress infantry regiment and the 428th Lodeynoye Pole infantry regiment of the 128th division.
 In October 1917 the 128th was replaced by the 29th infantry division, badly mauled at the front and brought to Krepost Sveaborg for rest.
 At January–February 1918, when Finland gained its independence, Krepost Sveaborg had six infantry regiments: the 696th revolutionary regiment, the fortress infantry regiment and 113th, 114th, 115th and 116th regiments of the 29th infantry division.

 Construction workers included Russian soldiers but also Finnish civilian workers and forced labour using prisoners transported from far east.
 Finns were exempt from conscription, and thus there was available manpower for fortification works.
 The payment for fortification works was slightly above average for manual labour, and made it an attractive option particularly for many rural workers.
 In 1915 when large scale construction of fortifications around Finland began Russians instituted a work responsibility for Finns based on wartime emergency law to obtain the necessary labour force.
 To ease the manpower shortage Russians brought convicted prisoners from far east to Finland in summer 1916 as forced labour.
 Approximately 2000-3000 men, including Chinese, Kyrgyz and Tatars, were employed as lumberjacks around Espoo and Sipoo.
 Kyrgyz were mainly guards.
 Asian workers were transported back to Russia already in 1917 however, citing the workers to be unaccustomed to the northern climate and possible threat of rebellion.
-The total number of workers in not known, but an estimated 10 000 to 15 000 men were used in construction works around Helsinki and up to 100 000 total in Finland.
-Complicated bureaucracy delayed the construction works, and the supervision of the works was also poor, leading to a widespread graft.
+The total number of workers is unknown, but an estimated 10,000 to 15,000 men were used in construction works around Helsinki and up to 100,000 total in Finland.
+Complicated bureaucracy delayed the construction works, and the supervision of the works was also poor, leading to widespread graft.